Rhonda McDonda

 Didn't come in today?
 It's Anderson from the Pea Soup.

-Anderson, ever since that Anderson's Pea Soup place closed, he's had nowhere to go.
+Anderson, ever since Anderson's Pea Soup place closed, he's had nowhere to go.
 Wait, it closed?
 Yeah.

 When did that happen?
 Pretty recently in the last five years.
 I think the pandemic must have hit him hard or something.